FracTEL-LLC/fonestorm-clients/csharp/docs/CallsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postcallsreceivenotify"></a>
+<a name="configurecallreceivenotify_0"></a>
-# **PostCallsReceiveNotify**
+# **ConfigureCallReceiveNotify_0**
-> string PostCallsReceiveNotify (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)
+> InlineResponse2013 ConfigureCallReceiveNotify_0 (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)

+Set Receive Callback

 Configure the callback URL to notify when a call is received.

-Returns a JSON response
+Each FoneNumber can be configured to use its own callback URL for handling receive notifications.

 ### Example
 ```csharp